CUTR-at-USF/onebusaway-glass-demo/README.md

 This will produce a WAR file in the `/target` directory.

+## Troubleshooting

+If you get oauth errors when deploying to Tomcat, try shutting down and restarting Tomcat.
+Sometimes on initial deployment Tomcat doesn't seem to load the oauth libraries correctly.

 ## License
 Code for this project is licensed under [APL 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) and content is licensed under the